muratk5n/thirdwave/en/README.md

 ---

-Britain has territories in the South Atlantic doesn't it?
+UK has territories in the South Atlantic doesn't it?
 Ascension Island, Saint Helena...

 ---